Kansas City Medical Malpractice Attorneys

-From implements left inside a person’s body during surgery, to having the wrong limb removed, medical malpractice stories can read like a horror novel gone wrong.
-But your doctor doesn’t have to operate on the wrong side of your brain to qualify for medical malpractice.
-Less headline-worthy, but no less devastating mistakes, such as infection due to non-sterile equipment, organ damage done by over-medication, failing to diagnose a disease or misdiagnosis or a condition can all be examples of malpractice if they were due to the doctor’s negligence.
+From implements left inside a person’s body during surgery, to having the wrong limb removed, medical malpractice stories can read like a horror novel.
+But your doctor doesn’t have to operate on the wrong side of your brain to have committed medical malpractice.
+Less headline-worthy, but no less devastating mistakes, such as infection due to non-sterile equipment, organ damage done by over-medication, failing to diagnose a disease, or misdiagnosis of a condition can all be examples of malpractice if they were due to the doctor’s negligence.

 What Constitutes Medical Malpractice?

 The core principle that distinguishes malpractice from human error is “deviation from the standard of care.”
 This means that a medical professional could have avoided his error had he adhered to commonly accepted practices and principles.
 For example, a doctor that prescribes a medication to which you have a negative reaction has not necessarily committed malpractice; however, if you had a long history of being allergic to such medications, but the doctor failed to read your form where you noted this, he could be considered negligent and subject to a malpractice suit.
 To qualify as malpractice, an incident must meet all of these qualifications:

 - The medical professional owed you a duty

 A formal doctor-patient relationship must exist in order for you to claim malpractice.
 If you simply ask a physician for advice in passing and such advice proves to be ill suited for your situation, you cannot file a malpractice suit (even if the doctor was negligent) because you were not the doctor’s patient.
 A legal duty must exist for malpractice to occur, such a duty being created by a formal doctor-patient relationship.

 - The professional failed to follow the standard of care